 Objections will remain.

 The phenomenologist will worry that abstraction obscures lived disclosure.
-Yet determinability is not speculative posit; it is encountered in the resistance and responsiveness of the world to our attempts at articulation.
+Yet determinability is not speculative posit; it is encountered in the resistance and responsiveness of the world.

 The naturalist will insist that teleo-spaces can be reduced to physical causation and evolutionary contingency.
-Yet causal description alone does not explain why adequacy can be recognized, why distortion can be named, or why formal systems succeed in tracking what is.
-Explanation within a system does not generate the space within which explanation is meaningful.
+Yet causal description alone does not explain why adequacy can be recognized or why articulation tracks what is rather than drifting free.

 These objections clarify the stakes.
 The issue is not whether algorithms function or whether physical processes occur.
-The issue is whether intelligibility itself can be accounted for without presupposing structured determinability.
+The issue is whether intelligibility itself can be accounted for without presupposing non-brute differentiation and structured openness.

 A Final Word